Skip to main content

 Step 1: Choose your widget style

 Log into your review management platform and select a widget type — slider, masonry grid, badge, or list.
 Customize the colors, fonts, and layout to match your WordPress theme.
+See all widget styles available.

 Step 2: Copy the embed code